Becavalier/hyperion/source/_posts/《Crafting-Interpreters》读书笔记（第 1-10 章）.md

 #### Declarations

-A program is a series of declarations, which are the statements that bind new identifiers or any of the other statement types.
+A program is a series of declarations, which are:

+* The statements that bind new identifiers or,
+* Any of the other statement types.

+And the declarations are not allowed directly inside control flow statements.

 ```bnf
 declaration    → classDecl